 Mobile E-Commerce

 M-Commerce or the Mobile e-commerceis a fast flourishing and enhancing form of e-commerce that involves online sales transactions conducted by the use or adoption of mobile devices such as smartphones and tablets.
-Mobile shopping, mobile payments and mobile banking, are all examples of m-commerce or mobile commerce.
-Businesses can use mobile chatbots to conduct e-commerce transactions, allowing customers to do transactions with businesses via voice or text interactions.
+Mobile shopping, mobile payments and mobile banking are all examples of m-commerce or mobile commerce.
+Businesses can utilise mobile chatbots to facilitate e-commerce transactions, enabling customers to conduct transactions with businesses through voice or text interactions.

 Examples of E-Commerce

-Selling of goods and services online is becoming the hottest trend today as people are depending highly on this.
+Selling goods and services online is becoming a hot trend today, as people are relying heavily on it.
 Some of the examples of this e-commerce would include the following:

 Retail

-This majorly includes the selling of the products to the consumers without using an intermediary.
+This mainly involves selling products directly to consumers without using an intermediary.

 Drop shopping